TBkenyandatascientist/KING-COUNTY-HOUSE-PRICE-PREDICTION/README.md

 Secondly, real estate investors have to invest well in the bathrooms with the optimal number of 2.5 to make a lot of returns.
 This is the optimal number of bedrooms to sell more houses in the area.

-Lastly, investors should invest in larger sqft_living space, that is, a higher square footage of the home to ensure that they sell the homes for higher prices.
-The higher the square foot space, the higher the prices of the homes.
+Lastly, although model shows the higher the sqft_living space, that is, a higher square footage of the home, the higher the prices.
+Data from the count of houses across the number of bathrooms and grade show that the King County population buys more averagely priced homes than highly priced homes.
+Real estate investors should therefore price their homes at average prices.
 ## Run Locally

 Clone the project